pjakiela/ECON379/exercises/E11B-more-power.md

 of a Type II error (failing to reject a false null hypothesis).
 When we do a **power calculation**, we are trying to figure out the likelihood that we will be able to detect an effect of a given size with the sample we have.
 In other words, we're asking "If the true effect is _this_ big, what is the probability that we end up with an estimated t-statistic larger (in magnitude) than 1.96?"
+In this context, when we talk about an effect "of a given size" we are measuring the size of the treatment effect in units equivalent to the standard error of the test statistic under the null (because we want to know the probability that we'll get a t-statistic of at least 1.96 in absolute value).

-Suppose we thought that our treatment wre going to increase the mean of the outcome variable by one an amount equivalent to one standard error of the estimated treatment effect.
+Suppose we thought that our treatment were going to increase the mean of the outcome variable by an amount equivalent to one standard error of the estimated treatment effect.
 If that were the case, then our test statistic would have the distribution depicted in red in the figure below.
+(The blue curve represents the distribution of the statistic under the null.)
 As you can see, the two distributions are actually pretty similar:  a treatment effect equivalent to one standard error means that range of t-statistics we'd expect is not very different from what we'd expect under the null.